glowkeeper/glowkeeper.github.io/src/content/writing/books/when-the-fire-burns-low/gratitude.md

 The badger nodded.

-The horse lowered her head.
+The horse whinnied her approval.

 Mother Wren fluttered her wings, and even the rat appeared satisfied—although this may have been because he had remembered where another wine jug was hidden.